mikeemorales/The_Aquascape/README.md

  The footer contains a link for the instagram account of TheAquascape. "target=_blank" has been used to launch a new window to access the instagram account and has been found succcessful.

  #### THINGS THAT HAVE NOT BEEN IMPLEMENTED
 * Beginner's guide sub pages: Only the "Aquarium Size" subpage button has a working subpage.
 The rest only have descriptions of what the subpages contain.
-Content will be added later
+Due to the vast amount of information needed, content will be updated at a later time for said subpages.
 * Log In's and Sign Up's are currently for aesthetic purpose.
 Database and internal framework has not been implemented at this point.
 * Forum page is currently for aesthetic purpose.
 Database and internal framework has not been implemented at this point.
 * Forms are currently for aesthetic purpose.
 Datbase and internal framework for submitting has not been implemented at this point.